-- All body piercings must be removed before arrival at the hospital. - Shower or bathe do not apply lotion, oil, or powder. - Do not shave the area of the body where you will have surgery. - Remove contact lenses, hairpins, lipstick, and other makeup. - Wear comfortable, loose clothing. - Leave valuables, such as jewelry, watches, cash, and credits cards at home. - Bring your eye drops and inhalers if you use these. - Bring CPAP machine if you use one. - Diabetic patients should follow their doctor's instructions regarding medication. - Patients on blood thinners should follow their doctor's instructions regarding medications.
+- All body piercings must be removed before arrival at the hospital. - Shower or bathe do not apply lotion, oil, or powder. - Do not wear contact lenses, hairpins, lipstick, and other makeup. - · Wear comfortable, loose clothing. - Leave valuables, such as jewelry, watches, cash, and credits cards at home. - Bring your eye drops and inhalers if you use these. - · Bring CPAP machine if you use one. - Diabetic patients should follow their doctor's instructions regarding medication. - Patients on blood thinners should follow their doctor's instructions regarding medications.